-No, blonde roast coffee has a comparable caffeine content to the darker roasts as the loss of caffeine during roasting is insignificant.
-Moreover, blonde roast coffee beans are denser than the darker beans hence for the same weight of coffee, you need more of the darker beans which cancels out the slight difference in the caffeine content.
+No, both blonde roast coffee and dark roasts have a comparable caffeine content as the loss of caffeine during roasting is insignificant.
+Moreover, blonde roast coffee beans are denser than the darker beans hence for the same grams of coffee, you need more of the darker beans which cancels out the slight difference in the caffeine content.

 Studies have shown that caffeine degrades marginally during roasting.
 The reduction in the caffeine content from a light roast to a dark roast is quite small.

 However, other chemical and physical aspects of the bean undergo significant changes throughout the roasting process.
 The beans lose their density and sweetness and expand in volume as the roast temperature increases.

 Therefore, blonde roast beans are denser but smaller in size than dark roast beans.
 To measure let’s say 30 grams of both beans, you need more beans from the dark roast.

 Read this detailed guide about how much caffeine is in a coffee bean.

 The fact that you need more beans from the dark roast makes up for the difference in caffeine content.

 The difference in caffeine content between a blonde roast and a dark roast is negligible when using the same amounts of beans, for example, 30 grams of both roasts have comparable amounts of caffeine.

 What is Blonde Roast Coffee?